 TV Takeover is a project of Rewire, a tpt initiative focused on bringing public media to life for a new generation.
-TV Takeover is supported in part by the John S. and James L. Knight Foundation as well as through an Art Works grant from the National Endowment for the Arts.
+TV Takeover is supported in part through an Art Works grant from the National Endowment for the Arts.

 Springboard for the Arts is an economic and community development organization for artists and by artists.
 You probably know them best through inventive, groundbreaking projects like CSA (Community Supported Art), a model for subscription-based art support, and Irrigate, the pioneering placemaking they led in which artists collaborate across sectors to bring local artists, neighborhoods, and businesses in addressing the challenges associated with the construction of the Saint Paul Green Line.